gamozolabs/gamozolabs.github.io/_posts/2018-10-14-vectorized_emulation.markdown

 What this allows us to do is start execution at the same location on all 16 VMs as they start with the same EIP.
 On all branches we will horizontally compare the branch targets and compute a new kmask value to use when we continue execution on the new branch.

-Since AVX-512 doesn't have a great way of extracting or broadcasting arbitrary elements of a vector, but does have a good way of broadcasting the 0th lane in a vector ala `vpbroadcastd zmm0, xmm0`, which takes the first lane from `xmm0` and broadcasts it to all 16 lanes in `zmm0`.
+AVX-512 doesn't have a great way of extracting or broadcasting arbitrary elements of a vector.
+However it has a fast way to broadcast the 0th lane in a vector ala `vpbroadcastd zmm0, xmm0`.
+This takes the first lane from `xmm0` and broadcasts it to all 16 lanes in `zmm0`.
 We actually never stop following VM #0.
 This means VM #0 is always executing, which is important for all of the horizontal compares that we talk about.
 When I say horizontal compare I mean a broadcast of the VM#0 and compare with all other VMs.

 Let's look in-detail at the entire JIT that I use for conditional indirect branches: